Coderz75/Coderz75/README.md

 I go by the pronouns: He/Him

 I currently know Html (my main), scratch, python, css, javascript (my first programming language), java - in the order of how much I know about them

+I'm currently 12, and i hae been coding since i was 8 :)

 I'm on replit, scratch, and discord!